shimanami and beyond: 5 castles & kyoto

 itinerary

-Listed below are our recommendations to help you plan your arrival to Onomichi:
+To help you plan your arrival in Onomichi:

 From Tokyo